MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

     ---

-**_Congratulations!_** You’ve just finished setting up a kiosk or digital signage and configuring group policies for Microsoft Edge kiosk mode using Microsoft Intune or other MDM service.
+**_Congratulations!_** <p>You’ve just finished setting up a kiosk or digital signage and configuring group policies for Microsoft Edge kiosk mode using Microsoft Intune or other MDM service.

-**_Next steps._** Use your new kiosk.
+**_What's next?_** <p>Use your new kiosk.
 Sign in to the device using the user account that you selected to run the kiosk app.

 ---